Skip to main content

 But, in the state of Washington, you do not need to take a test to get the general contractor’s license (see the WA State Department of Labor and Industries website for registration requirements).
 All you need is to be bonded and have general liability insurance.
 This means that the contractor’s license does not demonstrate any sort of roofing knowledge or expertise.

-This means that pretty much anyone can become licensed to come out and do work on your roof, even if they have absolutely no roofing experience.
+This means that pretty much anyone can become licensed to work on your Seattle area roof, even if they have absolutely no roofing experience.
 Having a general contractor’s license does not mean that they are qualified to do any sort of work on your roof.
 This sets you up to get an improperly installed roof that will develop issues early on (usually in about 7 to 12 years).

 So, make sure that your roofer can not only demonstrate proof of insurance but also that there is evidence showing they are qualified.
 They should be able to show you the Certificate of Insurance for their business.